-When a cockatoo is active and excited, for example when it is playing or showing off, it will put this crest feathers up.
-Generally it will also move around a lot and make excited noises.
-This can be seen as a happy active cockatoo.
+When a cockatoo is active and excited, for example when it is playing or showing off, it will show this with its body language.
+It will put this crest feathers up and move a lot.
+Generally it will be very active and make excited noises.
+This can be seen as an happy confident cockatoo.
 The feathers on the side of the head are not erect, only the crest.

 Cockatoos can also show display behavior, they will show how big and strong they are.
 This is to impress other cockatoos of its group (or humans) and to discourage rivals.
 You cockatoo will spread his wings, raise its crest, jump or flap its wings and make a lot of noise.
-I think generally you can interpret this as a happy confident cockatoo.
-However this behavior can quickly change to unwanted behavior like biting, because if the cockatoo feels more confident he is more likely to bite anyone who does something he does not like.
+I think generally you can interpret this as a happy confident cockatoo with a hint of wanting to assert itself.
+However this postive behavior can quickly change to unwanted behavior like biting, because if the cockatoo feels more confident he is more likely to bite anyone who does something he does not like.

-When a cockatoo is both scared and aggressive, it will try to chase the source of this emotion away.
+When a cockatoo is both scared and aggressive, it will try to chase the source of this emotion away using its body language.
 For example when a cockatoo that is not used to cats sees a cat, it will show this behavior.
 It will puff up all its feathers to look really big, it will open its bill and face the opponent making loud hissing noises.
+Instead of running it will try to face the treat with aggression with the goal of scaring it away.

 When a cockatoo is really scared, for example by seeing a bird-of-prey cycling in the air above it, it will generally show fear by putting all its feathers very close to its body, standing very erect and attentive and sometimes shout an alarm scream.
 It can also try to flee by flying away or hiding behind a trusted human.